gitaroktato/healthcheck-patterns/README.md

 - [bzt](https://gettaurus.org/docs/Installation/)

 # Running the examples
+Open the Makefile and change `DOCKER` and `KUBECTL` commands to according to your machine.
-To build the project and start up the compose files you have to execute the following command:
+To build the project and start the compose files you have to execute the following command:
 ```
 make docker compose
 ```